arj03/ssb-browser-core/README.md

 When set, sync will only synchronize feeds you are directly following instead of all known feeds.
 Default is false.

+### hops

+The number of hops from which to receive messages.
+Default is 1.

 ## db

 ### get(id, cb)